• Skip to primary navigation

 • Brown sugar: Brown sugar adds a warm flavor and sweetness to these rolls.
 Use light or dark brown sugar.
 I prefer dark brown sugar since it has more molasses flavor.

-• Milk: Water can be used in place of milk.
+• Water can be used in place of milk.
 Use it the same way you would milk in the recipe.

-• Butter: Instead of brown butter, use regular unsalted butter.
+• Instead of brown butter, use regular unsalted butter.
 For the dough, use either room temperature or melted butter.
 For the filling, use very soft room temperature butter.
 For the icing, use room temperature butter.

 Here are the directions on how to brown butter.
 If you prefer not to brown the butter, just use room temperature or melted butter for the dough and soft, room temperature butter for the filling and icing.